Efficient local linearity regularization to overcome catastrophic overfitting: Acknowledgements

 \section{Acknowledgements}

 Authors acknowledge the constructive feedback of reviewers and the work of ICLR'24 program and area chairs.
 We thank Zulip\footnote{\url{https://zulip.com}} for their project organization tool.
+ARO - Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-24-1-0048.
 Hasler AI - This work was supported by Hasler Foundation Program: Hasler Responsible AI (project number 21043) SNF project – Deep Optimisation - This work was supported by the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
 Fanghui Liu is supported by the Alan Turing Institute under the UK-Italy Trustworthy AI Visiting Researcher Programme.
 Pablo M. Olmos acknowledges the support by the Spanish government MCIN/AEI/10.13039/501100011033/ FEDER, UE, under grant PID2021-123182OB-I00, and by Comunidad de Madrid under grants IND2022/TIC-23550 and ELLIS Unit Madrid.